 - Do I need to recommit my life?
 (Romans 12:1)

-It is distinctive of our church that we take communion every week.
+At our church, we take communion every week.

 We do not believe you have to take communion every week.
 However, when you do partake in it, do so in a correct manner.
 (1 Corinthians 11:25–28)